Schopen Pest Solutions Helps with Carpenter Bees in Illinois

 Life Cycle of the Carpenter Bees in Your Home

 These flying insects are attracted to untreated wood.
 Since the carpenter bee is rather large, the holes created accommodate its size and end up rather sizable as well.
 These bugs are building nests where future bees will emerge later on down the line.
 As new carpenter bees come out, they will begin the process of tunneling into the wood to lay eggs of their own, and the life cycle will start all over again.
 Pest control services can bring this to an abrupt end and save the wood from further damage.

 Custom Plans for Carpenter Bees to Save Your Home

 If you think you have seen one of these bees, it may be a good idea to take a closer look at the outside area around your home to see if you can spot any signs of them living there, look closely at door trims and soffits.
 If you do, contact a professional pest control service such as Schopen Pest Solutions immediately.
 Since carpenter bees are solitary insects, treating them is not as simple as finding the nest and destroying it.
 First, we’ll have to determine the extent of the problem and then craft a custom solution to deal with it effectively.
 Even though these bees rarely sting, the females are capable of doing so when disturbed.
 While the sting itself can cause an allergic reaction in some people, they do not carry poison.

-At Schopen Pest Solutions, we work hard to make sure we find every carpenter bee hole and thoroughly treat them, so these pests do not return.
-We will also make some recommendations so that you can address any issues that may be causing your house to be more attractive to these pests.
-Our goal is always to provide you with all the help you need to make your home free of carpenter bees!
-Please Contact us in McHenry, IL today for assistance with carpenter bees!
+At Schopen Pest Solutions, we work hard to make sure every carpenter bee hole is found and thoroughly treated, so these pests do not return.
+We will also make some recommendations if needed so that you can address any issues that may be causing your house to be more attractive to these pests in the first place.
+Our goal is always to provide you with all the help you need to make your home free of carpenter bees for good!
+Please contact our team in McHenry today for prompt service.